nicolaschan/blog/content/posts/dvorak.md

 - My Qwerty speed has degraded since peak, but not terribly.
 My Qwerty speed is around 70 WPM.
 This is good considering how rarely I use it.

-- I love Vim keybindings, but my muscle memory is for _Dvorak_ Vim bindings.
+- I love Vim keybindings but my muscle memory is for _Dvorak_ Vim bindings.
 In Qwerty, the Vim movement keys are all together: `HJKL`.
 In Dvorak, this would be the on the physical Qwerty keys labeled `JCVP`.
 By pure coincidence, this works out to be fine since the `C-V` keys are Down-Up and `J-P` are Left-Right.
 It's not how Vim was intended but it works well enough for me.

 - I'm a touch typist so there is no need to relabel the keys.
 After typing a lot of $\LaTeX$, I have memorized the locations of most special characters.